Negev Bedouin: Land ownership issues

 Israel's land policy was adapted to a large extent from the Ottoman land regulations of 1858.
 According to the 1858 Ottoman Land Law, lands that were not registered as of private ownership, were considered state lands.
 However, Bedouins were not motivated to register lands they lived on, because land ownership meant additional responsibilities for them, including taxation and military duty, and it created a new problem since they found it hard to prove their ownership rights.
-Israel relied mainly on Tabu recordings.
+Israel relied mainly on Tapu recordings.
 Most of the Bedouin land fell under the Ottoman class of 'non-workable' (mawat) land and thus belonged to the state under Ottoman law.
-Israel nationalized most of the Negev lands, using The Land Rights Settlement Ordinance passed in 1969.
+Israel confiscated most of the Negev lands, using The Land Rights Settlement Ordinance passed in 1969.

 Israel's policies regarding the Negev Bedouin at first included regulation and relocation.
 During the 1950s Israel has re-located two-thirds of the Negev Bedouins into an area that was under a martial law.
-Bedouin tribes were concentrated in the Siyagh (Arabic for "the permitted area") triangle of Beer Sheva, Arad and Dimona.
+Bedouin tribes were concentrated in the Siyaj (Arabic for "fenced area") triangle of Beer Sheva, Arad and Dimona.

 At the same time Bedouin herding was restricted by land expropriation.
 The Black Goat Law of 1950 curbed grazing, at least officially for the prevention of land erosion, thus prohibiting the grazing of goats outside recognized land holdings.
 Because few Bedouin territorial claims were recognized, most grazing was rendered illegal.
 Since both Ottoman and British land registration processes had failed to reach into the Negev region before Israeli rule, and since most Bedouin preferred not to register their lands, few Bedouin possessed any documentation of their land claims.
 Those whose land claims were recognized found it almost impossible to keep their goats within the periphery of their newly limited range.
 Into the 1970s and 1980s, only a small portion of the Bedouin were able to continue to graze their goats, and instead of migrating with their goats in search of pasture, most Bedouin migrated in search of work.